dflook/terraform-github-actions/terraform-check/README.md

 * `var_file`

-  Comma separated list of terraform var files
+  Comma separated list of tfvars files to use.
+  Paths should be relative to the repository root.

   - Type: string
   - Optional